The Bourne Ultimatum (film): Plot

 Three days later, Nicky watches a news broadcast about the exposure of Operation Blackbriar, the arrests of Hirsch and Vosen, a criminal investigation against Kramer, and the status of David Webb, a.k.a.
 Jason Bourne.
 Upon hearing that his body has not been found, Nicky smiles.
-Bourne turns out to have survived the fall.
+He turns out to have survived the fall and swims into the darkness.